-Use 0 to raise your periscope when your submarine is at appropriate depth.
-Once fully raised, use P to enter and leave the periscope view.
+Use 0 or click the periscope button to raise your periscope when your submarine is at appropriate depth.
+Once fully raised, click the eyepiece button in the upper left corner, or use P to enter and leave the periscope view.
 When in periscope view, MOUSEWHEEL or Equals and Minus can be used to change magnification of the view.
 The periscope view can by panned with RIGHT CLICK and dragging or using Left Arrow and Right Arrow.

 Low light vision can be toggled on/off with O. Placing a target in crosshair and using I will use laser ranging to accurately determine the range, providing a massive target solution boost and automatically classifying that target.
 This is termed "marking" a contact.
 Laser range finding can also be used to map nearby ice which will be plotted on your tactical map.
+You may also use the buttons under the ESM meter to mark or use LLTV.

 The periscope mast also contains an ESM receiver which detects the strength (but not direction) of enemy radar transmissions.
 This sensor's purpose is to alert you to enemy radar signals that might detect your raised periscope mast.
 If you see strong ESM readings while using the periscope, best lower it as soon as possible to avoid detection.
-Use 0 to lower your periscope.
+Use 0 or click the periscope button again to lower your periscope.